codepath/android_guides/Leveraging-the-GSON-Library.md

 ### Custom options

 The [Gson Builder](https://google-gson.googlecode.com/svn/trunk/gson/docs/javadocs/com/google/gson/GsonBuilder.html) class enables a variety of different options that help provide more flexibility for the JSON parsing.
 Before we instantiate a Gson parser, it's important to know what options are available using the Builder class.
-For instance, if our Java variable names do not match that of a corresponding JSON key, we can annotate it to specify the mapping explicitly.
-In addition, we can also specify how a default way in which fields from Java variables should be mapped to JSON keys, as well as creating custom deserializers.

 ```java
 GsonBuilder gsonBuilder = new GsonBuilder();